Anyone who knows me, knows that soup is my least favorite thing to eat.

 - You’ll need 2 pots to start.
 One for the broth and the other for the veggies and eventually the soup

 - In your first pot, pour in your water, pepper paste, garlic, wakame and olive tapenade, cover and bring to a boil. *Side note, if you’re used to starting soups with smoked pieces of meat for flavor, the olive tapenade substitutes for that!
 Also your wakame will expand, don’t be surprised when you return to your pot and find that it has grown 5x it’s size.

 - Once boiling, turn off heat, salt to taste and cover and let rest until ready to use

 - FOR VEGGIES

 - In your second pot, add coconut oil and heat.
-Once heated add your sliced shallots and let them cook down and flavor the pot.
+Once heated add your sliced leeks and let them cook down and flavor the pot.
 Once softened, add the potatoes in batches to brown and soften (approx. 5 minutes).